MarioLisbona/CA-T2A2-API-Webserver/README.md

 Open and honest communication is vital in creating a world where people from different backgrounds and ethnicities can appreciate and respect the way their fellow members of society interact and view the world we live in.

-If an individual is seen to be communicating in an honest way then the person on the other end of that conversation will feel compelled to reciprocate.
-This kind of communication leads to a world where differences are celebrated rather than criticised.
+If an individual is seen to be communicating in an honest way then the person on the other end of that conversation is more likely to feel compelled to reciprocate.
+This kind of communication leads to a world where differences are celebrated rather than criticised and judged.
 This fusion of different cultural idea and norms can be the catalyst for creativity and innovation in all societies.

 Creating a virtual world where this communication can happen is a step towards it happening more often in the real world.
 (John E Hind, 2022) [^1]